 If you want to drive a minibus, bus or coach for a living, you might need to a specific test.
 Once you’ve passed, you’ll get one of the following codes on your licence:

 Are there any restrictions when driving a minibus?

-Charging running costs
+Charging for minibus running costs